dasch-swiss/dsp-docs/README.md

 ### Install Python packages in a virtual environment

-Make sure you are inside the dsp-docs repository, then create a new virtual environment:
+Make sure you are at the root of the dsp-docs repository, then create a new virtual environment:

 ```shell
 python3 -m venv .venv